 Dr. Fey lives in Portland with her husband, two feisty children and one naughty dog.
 She enjoys cooking, hiking, reading novels, riding her Peloton and travelling (in non-pandemic times).

-Project Name: A Qualitative Study of Parental Experience of the Eat, Sleep, Console Protocol for Management of Neonatal Opioid Withdrawal Syndrome
+Project Name (Collaboration with Amy Buczkowski): A Qualitative Study of Parental Experience of the Eat, Sleep, Console Protocol for Management of Neonatal Opioid Withdrawal Syndrome

 Janice Dudley, DNP, MSN, MHA, CPNP-AC/PC is a pediatric nurse practitioner currently working in the Neonatal Intensive Care Unit at Maine Medical Center.
 She has worked for 23 years at MMC in various roles including Pediatric Surgery and Pediatric Neurology.
 She actively participates in MMC’s Rules and Regulations Committee, MMC Provider Audit and Education Committee, the Neonatal Encephalopathy Workgroup, and the Advanced Practice Provider Advisory Council.
 She is an active member of the National Association of Pediatric Nurse Practitioners and the American Pediatric Surgical Nurses Association where she has served on the Board of Directors, including President of the organization.